Hui Thrift Shop benefits community

-SCHOFIELD BARRACKS — Tina Turpin, a volunteer and board member of the Hui ‘O Na Wahine Thrift Shop, organizes hangers in the thrift store’s back room, Jan.
+SCHOFIELD BARRACKS — Kelly King, a volunteer and board member of the Hui ‘O Na Wahine Thrift Shop, sorts through a set of used cups here, Jan.
 20, 2017.
+The Hui ‘O Na Wahine Thrift Shop, located at Schofield Barracks, has a selection of various household goods, including dishware, children’s items and clothes.
 (U.S. Army photo by Kristen Wong)

 |Date Taken: